Orlistat: Long-term

 Despite a higher incidence of breast cancer amongst those taking orlistat in early, pooled clinical trial data—the analysis of which delayed FDA review of orlistat—a two-year study published in 1999 found similar rates between orlistat and placebo (0.54% versus 0.51%), and evidence that tumors predated treatment in 3 of the 4 participants who had them.
 There is evidence from an in vitro study to suggest that the introduction of specific varied preparations containing orlistat, namely the concurrent administration of orlistat and the monoclonal antibody trastuzumab, can induce cell death in breast cancer cells and block their growth.

 Fecal fat excretion promotes colon carcinogenesis.
 In 2006 the results of 30-day study were published indicating that orlistat at a dosage of 200 mg/kg chow administered to rats consuming a high-fat chow and receiving two 25 mg/kg doses of the potent carcinogen 1,2-dimethylhydrazine produced significantly higher numbers of aberrant crypt foci (ACF) colon lesions than did the carcinogen plus high-fat chow without orlistat.
 ACF lesions are believed to be one of the earliest precursors of colon cancer.

 Precautions

 Absorption of fat-soluble vitamins and other fat-soluble nutrients is inhibited by the use of orlistat.

 Interactions

 Orlistat may reduce plasma levels of ciclosporin (also known as "cyclosporin" or "cyclosporine", trade names Sandimmune, Gengraf, Neoral, etc.), an immunosuppressive drug frequently used to prevent transplant rejection; the two drugs should therefore not be administered concomitantly.
 Orlistat can also impair absorption of the antiarrhythmic amiodarone.
 The Medicines and Healthcare products Regulatory Agency (MHRA) has suggested the possibility that orlistat could reduce the absorption of antiretroviral HIV medications.

+The opioid receptor agonist loperamide assists with stool consistency in individuals taking orlistat.
+Continence problems caused by how orlistat blocks the absorption of fat were found to be improved with loperamide intervention.